-Increasing the length of an existing VARCHAR column.
+Increasing the width of an existing VARCHAR or VARCHAR FOR BIT DATA column.
 CHARACTER VARYING or CHAR VARYING can be used as synonyms for the VARCHAR keyword.

 To increase the width of a column of these types, specify the data type and new size after the column name.